First, let’s sort out the terms. In cycling trips I distinguish between:

 The data transmitted from you to the Website Provider is encrypted with TLS.
 Our Website Provider is: Tilda Publishing Ltd. (Ireland) Privacy Policy: tilda.cc/privacy Terms of Service: tilda.cc/terms

-By providing the Personal Data to us you give us your consent for storing, processing, and using it for the purposes of: • contacting you for the reason said in the submission form via phone, sms, email, messaging platforms where your details are recognised; • delivering parcels to the address you have provided via post, express mail, courier services operating in your location.
+By providing the Personal Data to us you give us your consent for storing, processing, and using it for the purposes of: • contacting you for the reason said in the submission form via email, phone, sms, messaging platforms where your details are recognised; • delivering parcels to the street address you have provided via post, express mail, courier services operating in your location.

 For those purposes we may have to transmit the Personal Data to third persons: telecommunication and email providers; messaging platform operators; postal, mailing, courier, delivery services.
-We will use due diligence in doing so but cannot accept responsibility for the Personal Data out of our possession.
+We will apply due diligence in doing so but cannot accept responsibility for the Personal Data out of our possession.